January 2021, Construction Bolera Primary School

-In May 2020, we wanted to start the construction of the school building, with the expectation of delivering it in September 2020.
-The plan is that local people will build the school.
-The coordination would be done by an architect and volunteers from the Netherlands.
-They would also provide some training, so that in the future the local people would be able to complete such a project themselves.
-The developments surrounding the spread of the coronavirus have forced us to postpone the construction until April 2021.
+In May 2020, we wanted to start construction of the school building, with the expectation of delivering it in September 2020.
+The plan is for local people to build the school.
+The coordination would be done by an architects and volunteers from the Netherlands,.
+They would also provide some training, so that in the future the local people would be able to realize such a project all by themselves.
+The developments surrounding the spread of the coronavirus has forced us to postpone the construction until April 2021.

-We as a board applaud the construction in Malawi by the community.
-It is the essence of development work, local ownership.
+We as a board applaud construction in Malawi by the community.
+It is the core of development work, local ownership.

-Despite the postponement of construction, we have not been sitting still.
-Since our last big action, The Glass House, at the end of last year, we have done a lot of work, organisationally but also in the area of culture.
+Despite the postponement of construction, we have not been idle.
+Since our last big action, The Glass House at the end of last year, we have done a lot of work, organizational but also cultural.

 Board

-The volunteers in the Netherlands have worked hard in the past few months.
-The building plans have been drawn up, the specifications have been finalised and sufficient volunteers have been found to support the construction work in Malawi, both physically and digitally.
+A lot of hard work has been done by the volunteers in the Netherlands over the past few months.
+The construction drawings have been made, the specifications have been completed and enough volunteers have been found willing to support the construction in Malawi, both physically and digitally.

 Volunteers

-We have put together a cross-country promotion team.
+We have put together a cross country promotion team.
 This team will promote the school before and during construction.
-Designs have been made for painting the school, for playing attributes on the sports field and for a cultural programme to promote the new school.
-This team strengthens local ownership within the community, something that people in Bolera have not been used to until now.
-The promotional materials such as the billboard and the drawings for the school have now been completed.
+Designs have been made for painting the school, about playing attributes on the sports field and a cultural program to promote the new school.
+This team reinforces local ownership within the community, something people in Bolera are not used to until now.
+The promotional materials such as the Billboard and drawings for the school have now been completed.

 Team Africa

-Two agents (Prescot Thawe and Hasting Phale), who support the building project locally under the banner of Stichting Vrienden voor Afrika, are busy with all kinds of activities.
-A container has been installed for the storage of all school materials, which is equipped with electricity, security and a 'roof'.
+Two agents (Prescot Thawe and Hasting Phale), who locally support the building project under the banner of Friends of Africa Foundation, are busy with all kinds of different activities.
+Among other things, a container has been installed to store all school materials, which is equipped with electricity, security and a 'roof'.
 In addition, a water pump has been drilled and the cement blocks for the school building are being manufactured.

 May 2021, The first few weeks

-The first few weeks, we looked with admiration at how the Malawians rolled up their sleeves and how well the communication went.
-Once started, unfortunately the first challenge was already around the corner, which has to do with the consequences of COVID-19.
-The raw material iron has increased by 30% since the beginning of April, which has a direct impact on the budget.
-Hastings and Prescot did everything they could to keep the price down, where their negotiating power came in handy.
+For the first few weeks, we watched with admiration the way the Malawians rolled up their sleeves and how well communication was going.
+Once started, unfortunately the first challenge was already around the corner, which has to do with the effects of COVID-19.
+Raw material iron has increased 30% since the beginning of April, directly impacting the budget.
+Hastings and Prescot made every effort to reduce the price wherever possible where their negotiating power came in handy.

-Whereas in the Netherlands only the builders help, a large number of village wonders came to help prepare the ground for construction.
-From what we have seen in photos, videos and the weekly team meetings, they are very driven to work and get satisfaction from it.
+Where in the Netherlands only the builders help, a large number of village prodigies came to help make the land ready for building.
+From what we have seen in photos, videos and the weekly team meetings, they are incredibly driven to work and get satisfaction from this.

 Summer period; "Keep on digging!"